Meditation Gadgets and Devices: A Practical Beginner’s Guide

 Common sensors track brainwave patterns, blood-flow changes, heart rate, heart rate variability, breathing pace, motion, or skin contact.
 The device then turns that data into an app cue, tone, vibration, visual display, or score.
 A bell tone ending the practice may feel satisfying, but the number on the screen is only one part of the session.

-The feedback loop is the teaching mechanism.
-You breathe, the sensor measures, the app responds, and you notice what changed.
-Then you return attention to the breath, body, or sound.
+The feedback loop is the main teaching feature.
+You breathe, the sensor measures a signal, the display responds, and you get a clue about what shifted.
+From there, the useful move is still ordinary practice: return attention to the breath, the body, or a simple sound in the room, such as the air conditioner hum.

 Not mind-reading.